 Shelties came into being from crossing the Rough Collie with other island dogs at the time, including Spaniels.
 So, they tend to be smaller in stature and slightly more hyper than their Collie parent.

-These dogs do very well with positive reinforcement training tactics, so make sure to keep things upbeat.
+They do very well with positive reinforcement training tactics, so make sure to keep things upbeat.
 Reward or praise good behavior for optimal results.
 Heavy discipline might cause nervousness and worsening behavior in Shelties, so be careful.

 Health & Care

 Shelties are generally healthy dogs.
-However, they can be prone to certain health conditions found in the breed.
+However, they can be prone to health conditions found in the breed.
 The best preventive measure is routine veterinary care.

 Collies are quick, agile dogs that make great fetchers and chasers.
 Since they are very modest dogs, they play well with smaller children for exercise, too.